J535D165/recordlinkage/README.rst

     import recordlinkage
     import pandas

-For examples, you try to link two datasets with personal information like name, sex and date of birth.
-Load these datasets into a pandas ``DataFrame``.
+Load your data into pandas DataFrames.

 .. code:: python

     df_a = pandas.DataFrame(YOUR_FIRST_DATASET)
     df_b = pandas.DataFrame(YOUR_SECOND_DATASET)

 Comparing all record can be computationally intensive.
 Therefore, we make smart set of candidate links with one of the built-in indexing techniques like **blocking**.
-Only records pairs that agree on the surname are included.
+In this example, only pairs or records that agree on the surname are included.

 .. code:: python

     index = recordlinkage.Pairs(df_a, df_b)
     candidate_links = index.block('surname')

-For each candidate link, compare the pair of records with the Compare class and the available comparison/similarity functions.
+For each candidate link, compare the records with one of the comparison or similarity algorithms in the Compare class.

 .. code:: python